- 3 Tablespoons (50g) Broth (Soup) Mix

 Always check the label of each ingredient for allergy warnings.

-- Place the broth mix in a bowl and add water until just covering the mix.
-Soak overnight (10 hours).
+- Unless you are using quick cook broth mix you will need to soak it overnight (10 hours).
+Place the broth mix in a bowl and add the water until just covering the mix then leave to soak.

 - Add boiling water and stock cubes to a pan and once its dissolved add the broth mix.
 Bring to boil, then simmer for 1 hour.